There’s a lot of mixed Team National reviews online.

 - Without the recruiting element, the income potential is quite low.
 Which is one of the main reasons I’m not a fan of MLM in general.
 Most people end up having to recruit people they know, just to make a few bucks.
 Which sucks.

-Regarding the TN Membership, I think it could be good but it’s also a bit risky.
-Simply because you do not know for sure what discounts you are getting, until after you buy.
+The Team National membership could be good but it’s also kinda risky.
+Simply because you can’t know for sure what discounts you are getting, until after you buy.

 I’ve given you some insight with respects to what you can buy and save.
 But at the end of the day, without seeing the current discounts in real time you’re taking a chance.